Careers

 See Job Description for more information.

-The internship is a temporary part-time position paying $15.00 per hour with mileage reimbursement and involves approximately 250 hours of field and office work generally in the summer months.
+The internship is a temporary part-time position paying $15.00 per hour with mileage reimbursement and involves 288 hours (approximately 8-10 weeks) of field and office work generally in the summer months.
 The position does not include housing.

 Position is open until filled.